ComposableFi/KTFPs/Proposals/Loan_Incentive_Proposal.md

 The goal is for incentives to be transferred through a trustless mechanism that leverages XCM to send funds to specific projects' vaults.
 However, that's currently not possible since the XCM implementation is still in progress.

+**Incentive allocation criteria**

+The metrics used to determine the incentive allocation across lending protocols will take into account:

+* Total Value Locked in the protocol
+* Number of protocol active users

 **Success metrics**

 The incentive program will be evaluated based on the 3-month increase in: